 It’s easy to overthink how to start a company podcast.
 Many rookies think they need foam panels placed randomly on the wall, but this doesn’t accomplish as much as you may believe.
 The real goal is to eliminate hard surfaces that sound is likely to bounce off of.
 To oversimply this, you only remove the percentage of sound bounce, corresponding to how many hard surfaces you cover.
 So, if you cover 10% of your walls with sound foam, you will reduce sound bounce by 10% if you’re lucky.
 (This is general, go talk to a sound pro if you’re concerned.)

 The cheapest, most effective way (and the method I use) is to simply hang sound blankets around the designated studio space.
-I used these clamps sound blankets to the ceiling, surrounding me.
+I used these clamps to secure sound blankets to the ceiling surrounding me.
 It’s not necessary to purchase expensive sound blankets, you can just buy moving blankets—it’s the same thing.
 If you can’t clamp to the ceiling, it may be necessary to purchase some C stands.

 Recording your podcast